This is my Ella Travel Guide having recently been to this magical town in Hill Country, Sri Lanka.

 How to get to Ella

 Ella is at one end of the most famous train rides in the world, the Kandy to Ella route.
 This stunning train ride can be done in either direction and is one of the best things to do in Ella.
 If not, the whole of Sri Lanka.
 This entire route between Ella and Kandy can take around 8 hours.
 So whilst it’s the most stunning way to arrive in Ella, it is quite lengthy.

 There is no airport in Ella and no quick way to get there.
 If Ella is your first destination in Sri Lanka, you would still land in Colombo at the international airport.
 From Colombo airport to Ella, the drive is around 6 hours.
 This will cost around 16,000 rupees (£71) in a comfortable private taxi.

 Sri Lanka is really well connected by road.
 It is easy to find a local taxi company from any of the beach towns in Sri Lanka to drive you to Ella.
 It’s also a slow way to travel, but still faster than the train!

 Best Places to Stay in Ella – Chill Ville View Point Hotel

 So you’re wondering where the best places to stay in Ella?
 There are literally hundreds of tiny guesthouses to pick from in Ella.
-There are no large chain hotels, but a dizzying number of guesthouses and small hotels to pick from and it can be hard to distinguish which to pick!
+There are no large chain hotels in Ella but a dizzying number of guesthouses and small hotels to pick from.
+It can certainly be tricky to choose!

-If you choose a guesthouse closer to the heart of Ella town centre, you will be located close to all of the best cafes and restaurants in Ella.
+Choosing a guesthouse closer to Ella town centre, means you will be located close to all of the best cafes and restaurants in Ella.
 You will also have a quick (and safe) journey home if you enjoy the nightlife in Ella.